icaros-usc/pyribs/CONTRIBUTING.md

    To get pytest and pylint, pip install them into the environment.
 However, they should already install with `pip install -e .[dev]`.

+1. Add your change to the changelog for the current version in `HISTORY.md`.

-6. Commit the changes and push the branch to GitHub:
+1. Commit the changes and push the branch to GitHub:

    ```bash
    git add .